C0deWiser/exiftool/README.md

 However, with enabled `$exiftool->printConv()` we will export/import it with keys (`DMI-UNSPECIFIED`, `DMI-ALLOWED` etc.) instead of values.

-You may inspect attribute specification for it enum values:
+You may inspect the attribute specification for its enum values:

 ```php
 use Codewiser\Exiftool\Exiftool;